posva/configure.py/README.md

 #TODO List
 [x] Cache file
-[ ] Use dates instead of hash
+[x] Use dates instead of hash
+[ ] factorize some coe

 #Knows Issues

 * The script cannot detect multi lines comments or process any #ifdef.
 Therefore any of these includes will be treated as if they were valid and will try to find them.
-* Recursive include: if you include one file inside itself you'll have a RuntimeError.
-This may happen if the include is used as a comment
+* ~~Recursive include: if you include one file inside itself you'll have a RuntimeError.
+This may happen if the include is used as a comment~~

 #Help